Calcium is a mineral needed for bone health, muscle movement, and nerve function. Hypercalcemia is higher than normal levels of calcium in your blood.

 |Copyright © Nucleus Medical Media, Inc.

-can also cause a temporary hypercalcemia.
-Decreased fluid in the blood causes an increase in concentration of calcium.
+can also cause temporary hypercalcemia.
+Decreased fluid in the blood causes an increase in concentration, but not amount of calcium.

 Factors that may interfere with hormones and lead to hypercalcemia include: